gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/microservices.md

 8. The network is homogeneous

    It's not.
-Before docker, almost all applications ran on customized, "snowlflaky" servers configured via non-reproducible ssh-session.
+Before docker, almost all applications ran on customized, "snowflaky" servers configured via non-reproducible ssh-session.
 With Kubernetes or AWS ECS you can have clusters with thousands of servers which are configured exactly the same.
-A single ~DevOps guy can operate thousands of servers!
-You should also agree on a single data transfer format like [JSON](https://www.json.org/) or [Protocol Buffers](https://developers.google.com/protocol-buffers/) with [gRPC](https://grpc.io/).
-You should strive for as much homogeneity as possible to reduce operation and maintenance costs.
+One single DevOps guy can operate thousands of servers!
+Therefore you should agree on a common cluster management tool with as few clusters as possible.
+Only then, you gain the real advantages of Docker.
+Further agree on a single data transfer format like [JSON](https://www.json.org/) or [Protocol Buffers](https://developers.google.com/protocol-buffers/) with [gRPC](https://grpc.io/).
+Strive for as much homogeneity as possible to reduce operation and maintenance costs.
 In my opinion the homogeneity provided by Docker is its biggest advantage.

 ## Other things to consider